Frequently Asked Questions - ESD

 As part of an SDA submission, Council does not expect you to know what appliance models you will be installing in the future.
 However, we recommend committing to an energy efficiency standard, for example through declaring the lowest expected Star rating for different appliances (commonly heating, cooling and hot water).

-How do I address all 10 Key Sustainable Design Categories when using the STEPS tool?
+How do I address all 10 Key Sustainable Design Categories when using the BESS tool?

 Can I use the STEPS tool without having completed a NatHERS (e.g. FirstRate) assessment?

 An energy rating under the Nationwide House Energy Rating Scheme (NatHERS) will have to be completed for most new dwellings and some extensions at the building permit stage at the latest.
 However, as the building’s orientation, glazing proportions and construction materials largely impact the rating, it is strongly recommended to conduct a preliminary assessment before lodging your drawings for a planning permit.
-Furthermore, feedback from applicants shows that many designers nowadays use energy rating tools as design tools rather than as compliance tools.
-Please also bear in mind, should a later energy rating show that you have to amend the building design to meet minimum BCA standards, you might have to apply for an amendment of your planning permit.
+Please also bear in mind, should a later energy rating show that you have to amend the building design to meet minimum NCC standards, you might have to apply for an amendment to your planning permit.
+Furthermore, feedback from applicants shows that many designers now use energy rating tools as design tools rather than as compliance tools.

-However, if you are confident that your building design will meet a certain minimum standard, you can use the following values for the STEPS assessment:
+However, if you are confident that your building design will meet a certain minimum standard, you can use the following values for the BESS assessment:

 Climate Zone 21 Melbourne: